TranNhatTan14/Obsidian/Data/LLM Engineer's Handbook.md

 # Tooling and Installation

-Presents Python, MLOps, and cloud tools used to build real-world [[Large Language Model|LLM]] applications, such as orchestrator, experiment tracker, prompt monitoring and [[Large Language Model|LLM]] evaluation tool.
+Presents Python, MLOps, and cloud tools used to build real-world Large Language Model applications, such as orchestrator, experiment tracker, prompt monitoring and Large Language Model evaluation tool.
 It shows how to use and install them locally for testing and development.

 ## Python ecosystem and project installation